eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `socket_path` - (Computed) - String - SocketPath is not implemented and may be removed in the future.<br />Setting this has no effect.
 - `state_dir` - (Computed) - String - StateDir is not implemented and may be removed in the future.<br />Setting this has no effect.
 - `trace_payload_len` - (Computed) - Int - TracePayloadLen is not implemented and may be removed in the future.<br />Setting this has no effect.
-- `tunnel` - (Computed) - String - Tunnel specifies the Cilium tunelling mode.
+- `tunnel` - (Computed) - String - Tunnel specifies the Cilium tunnelling mode.
 Possible values are "vxlan", "geneve", or "disabled".<br />Default: vxlan.
-- `enable_ipv_6` - (Computed) - Bool - EnableIpv6 enables cluster IPv6 traffic.
-If both EnableIpv6 and EnableIpv4 are set to false<br />then IPv4 will be enabled.<br />Default: false.
+- `enable_ipv_6` - (Computed) - Bool - EnableIpv6 is not implemented and may be removed in the future.<br />Setting this has no effect.
-- `enable_ipv_4` - (Computed) - Bool - EnableIpv4 enables cluster IPv4 traffic.
-If both EnableIpv6 and EnableIpv4 are set to false<br />then IPv4 will be enabled.<br />Default: false.
+- `enable_ipv_4` - (Computed) - Bool - EnableIpv4 is not implemented and may be removed in the future.<br />Setting this has no effect.
 - `monitor_aggregation` - (Computed) - String - MonitorAggregation sets the level of packet monitoring.
 Possible values are "low", "medium", or "maximum".<br />Default: medium.
 - `bpfct_global_tcp_max` - (Computed) - Int - BPFCTGlobalTCPMax is the maximum number of entries in the TCP CT table.<br />Default: 524288.
 - `bpfct_global_any_max` - (Computed) - Int - BPFCTGlobalAnyMax is the maximum number of entries in the non-TCP CT table.<br />Default: 262144.